 This is the most impactful mod to the sound of your Les Paul as well as the most personal.

-Most guitar reviews focus on the pickups alone and for a good reason.
+Most guitar reviews focus on the pickups alone and for good reason.
 Pickups are the most important element of your guitar’s sound.
-They are the heart, voice, and soul that most people will hear and they’re the ones responsible for reflecting your playing.
-A good-looking Les Paul is as good as its era-defining sonic qualities.
+They are the heart, voice, and soul that most people will hear and they’re responsible for reflecting your playing.
+A beautiful-looking Les Paul is only as good as its era-defining sonic qualities.

 Changing the Pickups

-If you decide to upgrade (and you find adjusting the height doesn’t get you there), we recommend putting most of your budget on a great set of pickups since it makes almost 80% of your guitar sound and sound is what really defines the Les Paul and player behind it.
-A great set of humbuckers will make your Epiphone Les Paul sound indistinguishable from it’s more expensive cousin.
+If you decide to upgrade (and you find adjusting the height doesn’t get you there), we recommend putting most of your budget into a great set of pickups.
+They make almost 80% of your guitar sound and sound is what really defines the Les Paul and player behind it.
+A great set of humbuckers will make your Epiphone Les Paul sound indistinguishable from its more expensive cousin.

 When it comes to choosing pickups, the world is your oyster.

 If you love classic Les Paul tones, PAF-inspired pickups are your best bet.
-Vintage sounding humbuckers usually have alnico magnets on them.
+Vintage-sounding humbuckers usually have alnico magnets on them.
 Seymour Duncan has a lot of vintage-voiced humbuckers like the ’59 Model, Pearly Gates, and Antiquities to name a few.
-Dimarzio also has a lot of vintage output pickups in their lineup such as the EJ humbuckers, PAF 59s, PAF Masters, and the PAF Anniversary.
+Dimarzio also has a lot of vintage output pickups in their lineup, like the EJ humbuckers, PAF 59s, PAF Masters, and the PAF Anniversary.
 Bare Knuckle’s Boot Camp Old Guard humbuckers and Suhr’s Thornbucker and Thornbucker Plus are also classic-inspired humbuckers worth considering.

 If you opt to go for a more modern sound, pickups with ceramic magnets would be ideal.
-These tend to be brighter, have higher output, and be very articulate.
-Bare Knuckle’s Juggernaut and Ragnarok, Seymour Duncan’s Alpha and Omega, or a set of EMGs give you a wide range of sounds that cut well through a mix.
+These tend to have higher output, to be brighter, and to be very articulate.
+Bare Knuckle’s Juggernaut and Ragnarok, Seymour Duncan’s Alpha and Omega, or a set of EMGs can give you a wide range of sounds that cut well through a mix.